Can you guess what the No. 1 infection that people get is? If you guessed a urinary tract infection (UTI), you are correct. According to the

 One review by the California Poison Control System found that out of 192 cases of baking soda poisoning, 4–7 percent of cases were caused by people trying to use baking soda as treatment for UTIs.
 In most cases, the complications were serious enough that the people who were poisoned had to go to the hospital.
 Using baking soda for a UTI may mask a bigger problem.
 For example, if you treat your infection at home and don’t talk with your doctor, you may miss a larger complication that is causing the infections.

 Even though baking soda is natural, it can still be dangerous.
 Baking soda can be pretty harmful, especially if it’s eaten.
-There has been at least one case documented in the in which a man experienced severe bleeding when he swallowed baking soda.
+There has been at least one case documented in the

 The recommended dose of baking soda that is considered safe for an adult is 1/2 teaspoon dissolved in 4–8 ounces of water every two hours.
 Any more than that can cause complications.
 You can actually get brain damage or brain bleeding if you ingest too much baking soda.